danielsobrado/personal-blog/content/post/tensorflow-pytorch-basics.md

 </span>
 </pre>

-when we don't know the number of rows that we are going to feed we can use **None**: x = tf.placeholder(tf.float32, shape=(None,4))
+When we don't know the number of rows, that we are going to feed we can use **None**: x = tf.placeholder(tf.float32, shape=(None,4))

-Placeholders can be the input flows for our neural networks.
+> Placeholders can be the input flows for our neural networks.

 ### Variables

+Variables in Tensorflow, are similar to variables in standard programming languages, they can be initialized and modified later.

 Variables are used to store the state of the graph, they need a value to be initialized during the declaration.

 The size of a variable is fixed and specied while constructionf the graph.

-Variables can be the the weights in our neural networks.
+> Variables can be the the weights in our neural networks.

 ### Graphs and Sessions